Table of Contents

 Making these types of decisions behind closed doors will leave people (especially your employees) wondering if there are strings attached to these initiatives and if donations are actually going where you say they are.

 Instead, engage your employees, so they feel like they have a voice and be transparent with the public about your efforts.

 The bottom line: once you start compromising your values for short-term gains, there is no turning back, and in today’s climate, a company’s ethics and how a business executes social responsibility matter more than they did a few decades ago.

-Of course, social responsibility is just once consideration for startups.
-To learn more about how to cover your bases, Embroker has you covered with their Startup Program, including everything from how to choose the right insurance policy to staying up-to-date on trends in the VC ecosystem.
+Of course, social responsibility is just one consideration for startups.
+To learn more about how to cover your bases, Embroker has you covered with their insurance for startups program, including everything from how to choose the right insurance policy to stay up-to-date on trends in the VC world.

 CoFounder Conflict: Resolving Business Dilemmas Like a Boss11 min read

 Team and co-founder conflicts are the third most common reason that startups fail, right up there next to financial problems and a lack of market need.